fluencelabs/gitbook-docs/knowledge_knowledge/knowledge_concepts.md

 * Permission to resources
 * Maximum memory allocation

-FCE uses a [shared nothing](https://en.wikipedia.org/wiki/Shared-nothing_architecture) linking scheme meaning that modules only expose functions explicitly marked to be publicly available while not sharing memeory or any other resources.
+FCE uses a [shared nothing](https://en.wikipedia.org/wiki/Shared-nothing_architecture) linking scheme meaning that modules only expose functions explicitly marked to be publicly available while not sharing memory or any other resources.
 It should be further noted that services can **not** call on other services directly.

 ## Blueprint